 Adjustable dumbbells have many benefits over using a traditional set of fixed-weight dumbbells or weight machines.

-The most obvious benefit of adjustable dumbbells is their low cost compared to gym memberships that most people don’t use anyway.
+The most obvious benefit of adjustable dumbbells is they are low cost compared to gym memberships that most people don’t use anyway.

-Another benefit of adjustable dumbbells is their convenience; they can be used in your living room, at the office, on your patio, while on vacation, or anywhere else you want to get a quick set in.
+Another benefit of adjustable dumbbells is their convenience; they can be used in your living room, at the office, on your patio or anywhere else you want to get a quick set in.

 Adjustable dumbbells, on the other hand, can be easily stored in a corner of your house or apartment when not in use.